×

 Expats, digital nomads and retirees living in Punta Gorda responded:

 "Expats and digital nomads like Punta Gorda for its laid-back lifestyle and friendly local community.
 They appreciate the natural beauty of the area, with its stunning beaches, lush rainforests, and diverse wildlife.
 The cost of living is relatively low compared to many other countries, which is a big plus for those on a budget.
 The local cuisine, which is a blend of various cultures, is also a highlight for many.
 However, there are also aspects of living in Punta Gorda that expats and digital nomads may not like.
 The town is quite remote, which can make it difficult to access certain amenities and services.
 The internet connection can be unreliable, which is a significant drawback for digital nomads who rely on it for work.
 The healthcare facilities are also limited, and serious medical conditions often require travel to a larger city or even out of the country.
 The hot and humid climate can be uncomfortable for those not used to tropical weather.
-Lastly, while the slow pace of life is a draw for some, others may find it too quiet and lacking in entertainment or nightlife options," remarked one expat in Punta Gorda.
+Lastly, while the slow pace of life is a draw for some, others may find it too quiet and lacking in entertainment or nightlife options," remarked one expat living in Punta Gorda.

 Get Quote